sajjadGG/book-python/basics/oop/exam.rst

         #. going up subtract from ``y``
         #. going down add to ``y``

     #.
+When dragon receives damage:

-After each hit, print: name of the Dragon, damage taken, current health points
+        * print name of the Dragon
+        * how many damage was taken
+        * health points which left

     #.
 When health points drop to, and below zero:

         #.
 Dragon is dead